ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

 * There are no standard catalogs for **design principles**
 * That said, there are a set of fundamental principles:
   * **Encapsulate what varies**.
 It tells us that if we have part of our design that is changing, say with every new requirement, well then we should encapsulate that part away from the rest of the design
   * **Favor composition over inheritance**.
-It warrants against the overuse of inheritance and suggests composition as a powerful alternative for extending behavior in our designs
+It warrants against the overuse of inheritance and suggests composition as a powerful alternative for extending behaviour in our designs
   * **Program to interfaces not implementations**.
 It encourages us to keep our designs high-level and referring where possible to abstractions or interfaces and not concrete implementations
   * **The loose coupling principle**.
 It tell us to strive for loosely coupled designs between objects that interact
   * Now there's another set of principles known as the **SOLID principles**